DouniaBK/life-coach/README.md

 ##  Manual Testing:
-A detailed Manual Test Protocol has been created to document the steps taken for testing.
+A detailed Manual Test Protocol has been created to document the steps taken for testing including responsiveness, Please, see the document for further details.
 The Manual Test Protocol is accessible through this [drive link](https://docs.google.com/document/d/14n4rjhPBfW3SxVGAPirSdckw8lhdePbPkPKzS86_8wo/edit?usp=sharing)
 ### Why Use Manual Testing?
 Manual testing was conducted for scenarios, that can not easily be tested via automation and thus involve a system-level interaction across several components.
 Regardless, the manual tests are written in a strictly repeatable manner, to ensure consistency across testers and time.